-By January 2001, I had quit my job—the essential tremor was permanent.
+By January 2001, I had quit my nursing job.
+The essential tremor was permanent.
 Luckily, my husband received a promotion and we moved to Colorado.

 I decided to put my disability to work for me.
 I was still an intelligent, resourceful individual.
 My hands just didn’t work very well.

 I enrolled at Regis University.
-The school provided a note taker, extra time during tests, oral exams and DragonSpeak — voice recognition software.
-I graduated with my BSN in 2003.
+The school provided a note taker, extra time during tests, oral exams and DragonSpeak, a voice recognition software.
+I graduated with my BSN degree in 2003.

 What the future holds for me in nursing, I am not certain.
 I applied for a job with Care Core National, which pre-approves radiological procedures for insurance companies.
 At the interviews, I came right out about my handicap.

 I was hired and the company accommodated me by purchasing an adaptive mouse.
-In addition, I volunteer at a program that provides free healthcare to the underserved.
-While I do miss the excitement of flight nursing, I recognize that this disability has sent my life and career in directions that I may not otherwise have explored.
+In addition, I volunteer at a program that provides free health care to the underserved.
+While I do miss the excitement of working as a flight nurse, I recognize that this disability has sent my life and career in directions that I may not otherwise have explored.
 It has made it possible to show others that as a nurse, I am far more than a pair of hands, disability or no disability.

 Excerpt from a chapter by Nicole Freeman,RN, BSN in “Leave No Nurse Behind: Nurses working with disAbilities” by Donna Maheady, EdD, ARNP available at